langautier/family-archives-cms/README.md

 ![Image frises](https://github.com/langautier/family-archives-cms/blob/master/Frises.png)

 ## Photos gallery
 This responsive photo gallery is built from CSS grid.
-It allows having photos from differents width or height.
+It allows having photos from differents width or height and it relies on the browser to order the photos to fully cover all the space.

 ![Image frises](https://github.com/langautier/family-archives-cms/blob/master/Gallery.png)

 ## Google pages with my own marks
+Just provide a text and GPS coordinate and the CMS will produce the appropriate Google code.

 ![Image carte](https://github.com/langautier/family-archives-cms/blob/master/Carte.png)